Tamieeem/Tamieeem/README.md

 - 👋 Hi, I’m @Tamieeem
-- 👀 I’m interested in Webapps
+- 👀 I’m interested in Backend
-- 🌱 I’m currently learning Python Framework
+- 🌱 I’m currently learning Python Frameworks
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
 - 😄 Pronouns: Tamim
-- ⚡ Fun fact:

 <!---
 Tamieeem/Tamieeem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.